top of page

 Other Options

-If you don't feel like pet insurance is right for you, you do have a couple other options.
+If you don't feel like pet insurance is right for you, after your kitten turns 18 months old, you do have a couple other options.
 Care Credit and Scratch Pay both offer a 0% interest line of credit that can be used to pay just about any veterinarian in the US.
 Care Credit is more of a true credit card, where as Scratch Pay is a one-and-done kind of thing.

 Fursure is another option that is kind of neat.
 In a nut shell, you open a bank account with them and then put money into the account.
 It acts sort of like a savings account, but you get a debit card to the account, and every time you put money into the account, or spend money out of the account at certain places, you earn points.
 Those points can then be redeemed for different things, including veterinary care at any vet's office.